BE A “PRO” COMMUNICATOR

-It is advantageous to learn how to handwrite whereby most of the letters in each word are joined or flow together (also known as cursive script or joined-up writing).
+It is advantageous to learn how to handwrite whereby most of the letters in each word are joined or flow together (also known as cursive script or joined-up writing) at an early age in elementary school.
 This is different than writing in print-script whereby all of the letters in a word are individually printed in a block-print style.
 Using handwriting enables you to write faster, whether it be making notes, jotting down ideas for yourself, answering written questions in tests, or performing many other types of written tasks.

 Observe these basic principles to achieve effective writing of letters, assignments, proposals, memos, reports and business plans:

 - Start by asking yourself what do I really need and want to say.
 Then, put yourself in your readers’ shoes and ask what is most relevant to them.
 Get clear in your mind the purpose of what you are writing.

 - Convey the right attitude and tone.
 This influences how your readers will respond to your content and message.
 Avoid giving the impression of being arrogant, coy, cute, pompous, pretentious, patronizing, superior or overly humble.
 Above all, do not be rude or sarcastic.